-Food is one of the medicine’s most everyday tools of healing.
+Food is an integral part of TCM and one of the medicine’s most important tools for healing.

-Each food has it’s own unique nature in terms of how it impacts the body.
-Foods have their own temperatures, from cold to neutral to hot.
+In TCM, each food has it’s own unique impact on the body.
+Foods have their own temperatures (from cold to neutral to hot), their own flavors (sour, acrid, sweet) as well as the organ they impact .
 Ideally, a person who has a cold constitution will eat more warming foods to balance themselves out while a person who has a hot constitution could afford to eat more cooling foods.

 Beyond a patient’s innate constitution, foods can help certain ailments that arise.
-So if the ailment is hot or cold, dry or damp, or even windy, there are foods that counteract and heal that energy.
+If an ailment involves temperature hot or cold, dry or damp, or even windy, there are foods that counteract and heal that energy.

 And finally each season has foods which help to heal any imbalances that season may cause.
 By balancing your energies, the body heals itself.